 After this has been completed, visit the Virtual Private Gateways section on the left and then click the Create Virtual Private Gateway button.
 Click the Yes, Create button to complete the creation process.
 Select the virtual private gateway that is created, and select Attach to VPC.
 Select the VPC you would like to connect to using the VPN connection, and then click Yes, Attach (if you do not know what your VPC identifier is, visit the Your VPCs section and drop down the identifier appropriate for your VPC).

 Following the creation of your Virtual Private Gateway, visit the Route Tables section of the VPC Management Console and select the routing table corresponding to your subnet(s).
-Afterwards, click the Route Propagation tab and then select the vgw identifier for the virtual private gateway that was created earlier, then click the Add button.
+Afterwards, click the Route Propagation tab and then select the vgw identifier for the virtual private gateway that was created earlier, click Edit to view the Propagate checkbox, click the checkbox and choose Save.

 Finally, visit the VPN Connections section on the left, and click the Create VPN Connection button.